Mondly Review: Offers Innovative Technology But Won’t Get You All the Way to Fluency

 The Cost of Mondly

-If you take advantage of Mondly’s free features, you will get access to six lessons, one vocabulary section, one conversation section, and one conversation with the chatbot.
+It’s possible to use Mondly for free, but the features are quite limited.
+You’ll get access to six lessons, one vocabulary section, one conversation section and one conversation with the chatbot.
 You will also get a new lesson every day and weekly quizzes to test where you are at.

 Here is how Mondly’s pricing compares with their competitors:

-Mondly encourages you to learn to translate between a language familiar to you (whether that’s your mother tongue or a secondary language you’re fluent in) and the language you want to learn.
+Mondly encourages you to learn to translate between a language familiar to you–for example, English–and the language you want to learn:

 This makes it a little bit easier to get into learning than it otherwise would be.

-I’ll go into more detail about each of these below, but the beauty of Mondly is in their combination.
-You’re never using the exact same method all the time, so you won’t get bored!
+I’ll go into more detail about Mondly’s other features below, but the beauty of Mondly is in the combination of all of these different exercises.
+You’re never using the exact same method all the time, so you won’t get bored.

 Mondly Features